tomstaijen/tomstaijen.github.com/_posts/2016-02-03-living-documentation.md

 ---

 layout: post
-title: "Documentation as Code"
+title: "Living Documentation"
-description: "Configuration is a concern that needs to be separated"
+description: "Can you keep up your documentation while becoming more and more agile?"
 category: Architecture
-tags: [Living Documentation, Architecture as Code, UML, Specification by Example, Just enough Architecture]
+tags: [Documentation, Architecture as Code, UML, Specification by Example, Just enough Architecture]
 published: true

 ---